New Hampshire SB 540: Plug-In Solar Bill Passes Both Chambers, Heads to Governor Ayotte | PlugInSolarUS

 New Hampshire SB 540: Plug-In Solar Bill Passes Both Chambers, Heads to Governor Ayotte

 For New Hampshire residents, the stakes are unusually high.
-At an average residential electricity rate of $0.281/kWh — the highest in the continental United States — every kilowatt-hour of solar generation translates into more savings than in almost any other state.
+At an average residential electricity rate of $0.281/kWh — among the highest in the continental United States — every kilowatt-hour of solar generation translates into more savings than in almost any other state.
 A standard 800W plug-in solar system could save a New Hampshire household an estimated $286 per year.

 What SB 540-FN Would Do